#5 of my Top Ten of 2015!

 So, the system works – but how well?
 That is a task I struggled with to properly convey – see, Alexander Augunas is not by accident a regular face among my Top Ten-lists.
 In the hands of a lesser designer, this system would be a mess of numbers, tiring to read and hard to comprehend.
 The excessive use of examples, the concise step-by-step guidelines and didactically sound presentation conspire to make a complex rules-operation feel simple.
 Best of all, if you’re a GM not afraid of diving into the grit of numbers, you can easily modify all or even only parts of the system.
 Why?
 Because it is surprisingly modular.
 Crush and Scale can enrich any game; Particularly epic games with a focus on cinematic combat may want to further increase the hit point buffer against smaller weapons and attacks – or even move the spaces around where attacks become ineffective.

 An internally closed system, whether mathematically or rhetoric, is an impressive and powerful beast to behold – if you require proof of that, just try to argue against some prevailing psychological theories without hard science to back you up.
 A system that is modular, that can be modified, scavenged and mutated to fit one’s individual needs, though, that is the one that ultimately will receive the broadest traction, the system that has the highest potential for growth.
 Microsized adventure can act as a closed system and as a modular system – you *can* appreciate and run this as presented, yes – it’ll work perfectly.
-But we’re gamers and we have very strong opinions of how things should be, right?
+But we’re gamers and we have very strong opinions of how things should be right down to what games pay real money, right?
 We all have pet-peeves and particular likes and dislikes.
 The genius of this system is its robust framework, which allows for *skilled* GMs to modify it according to their preferences.

 A book as beginner-friendly as possible that has a maximum of user-friendly expert-customization options – that’s hard to find.
 Harder and rarer even is the book that blends this with a sincere, total sense of jamais-vu – I have literally never seen a d20-based book that tackles this concept, much less one that actually does it with such a deceptive ease and panache.
 This book is, for size-change/discrepancy-style stories what Cerulean Seas was for underwater adventuring, what Companions of the Firmament is for flying – whether against impossibly large adversaries, shrunken battles versus house cats or anything in between and beyond, this book is an inspired gem that belongs into the library of any GM, a book that needs sequels and or a print-on-demand-version…or a 300+ page AP + hardcover…